Carpetess/guilt/README.md

 Clone the repository and do one of the following:

     $ cargo install --path=.
-    $ echo "export PATH="$PATH:$HOME/.cargo/bin""
+    $ export PATH="$HOME/.cargo/bin:$PATH"

-    This option installs the binary locally and adds the folder where all rust binaries are downloaded and lets you call the CLI app directly.
+    This option installs the binary locally and adds the folder where all rust binaries are downloaded into to your PATH, allowing you to call the CLI app directly.
+    Note that this is temporary and the `export` command will need to be rerun for each new shell.
+    See adding Cargo's bin to your path for a permanent solution.

     $ mkdir new_repo
     $ cd new_repo